Bluvert

 * ./add-message.py -r 00:11:22:33:44:55 -f /tmp/pic-of-the-day.jpg -e 86400

-Will send the JPEG pic-of-the-day.jpg to BT adapter 00:11:22:33:44:55.
-After 86400 seconds (24 hours) this message is discarded
+Will send the JPEG pic-of-the-day.jpg to Bluetooth adapter 00:11:22:33:44:55.
+After 86400 seconds (24 hours) the message is discarded.